 African customers are flexible and willing to adapt, so make sure you offer something new, interesting and innovative.
 When Nashua first moved into West Africa, we found there was simply too much competition in hardware – another supplier already owned the market.
 So the decision was made to focus on offering Managed Document Solutions and other services instead.
 Be agile and change up your offering as and when you need.

 Any market you enter into in Africa will probably already have multiple players in the same space, which is why it’s vital to educate your customer and position your product or service first.
 In every territory we’ve gone into, there’s a cheap and cheerful import – and months later there are rooms full of unused or broken office hardware that can’t be serviced or fixed.

-Educate the customer that it may seem cheaper in the short term but the long term damage of investing in sub-par products with no follow-up service will only make the process more difficult.
+Educate the customer by explaining that it may seem cheaper in the short term but that the long term damage of investing in sub-par products with no follow-up service will only make the process more difficult.
 Small, fly-by-night operations might stick with the cheaper option – big businesses won’t.

 Success starts at home